Italian road to socialism

-The Italian road to socialism (it.
-Via italiana al socialismo) was the ideology and political practice of the Italian Communist Party, whose origin were the ideas of Antonio Gramsci, and was formalized during the VIII Congress in 1956 by General Secretary Palmiro Togliatti.
+The Italian road to socialism (via italiana al socialismo) was the ideology and political practice of the Italian Communist Party (PCI), whose origin were the ideas of Antonio Gramsci, and was formalized during the VIII Congress in 1956 by General Secretary Palmiro Togliatti.

-The famous election poster "Vote communist".

-The Italian road to socialism involved the recognition and defense of the Republican Constitution, which the communists contributed to draft, and the arrival at socialism also through the institutions.
+The Italian road to socialism involved the recognition and defense of the republican Constitution of Italy, which the communists contributed to draft, and the arrival at socialism also through the institutions.
 It also implied it was right for Italy to act as a bridge between the United States and the Soviet Union, being autonomous from both.